Asantowasso/Aaron-regex-tutorial-/Aaron-email-regex.md

     Brackets are how letters, numbers and characters are grouped together.
 Rules are defined within these brackets and they inform what is acceptable to be entered by the user.

-    Ex. [a-z\d\.] within these brackets we can use any lowercase letter any digit and a "." because it is escaped
+    Ex. ([a-z\d\.]) within these brackets we can use any lowercase letter any digit with the "\d" and a "." because it is escaped

 ## Author